 1. Career Transition

-Functional resumes are great for highlighting transferable skills that will be applicable to your new line of work.
+Functional resumes are great for highlighting transferable skills that apply to your new field.

 Your job title and job description as a UX designer might not translate to an impressive resume for an Android/iOS Developer position.
 But your experience in software development and knowledge of different programming languages will.

 A skills-based resume is also good for discreetly presenting work histories with employment gaps due to layoffs.
 Do this by listing employment dates without the months.
 See the examples below:

 - Graphic Designer, XYZ Productions, May 2009 - October 2012.